By Matt Evans

 If you’re here, it’s pretty likely you’ve already learned how to do lunges.
-The classic bodyweight exercise and its more explosive variations are terrific lower-body exercises.
-But to make lunges more challenging, helping you to strengthen your legs, glutes, hips and core, you can try lunges with weights.
+But lunges with weights are more challenging, helping you to strengthen your legs, glutes, hips and core.
+The classic bodyweight exercise and its more explosive variations are terrific lower-body exercises, and adding extra resistance using lunges with weights only compounds that.

 Lunges with weights: What changes compared to bodyweight lunges?